ptec-hjg/kivitendo-docker/README.md

-Alternately you can build the image by yourself.
+For further customizations you can build the image by yourself.
 Just clone the git repository and perform a docker 'build'.
-You may change the Dockerfile to better suite your preferences by editing the ENV values within.
+In a first step you may change the Dockerfile to better suite your preferences by editing the ENV values within.

 ```bash
 git clone https://github.com/ptec-hjg/kivitendo-docker.git